alexxfan/android-simple-todo-starter-jetpack/docs/data-model.md

 - As a user, I want to sort tasks by status so that I can easily view tasks based on their progress.
 - As a user, I want to pin tasks to the top of the list so that I can keep important tasks visible at all times.
 - As a user, I want to be able to make my own categories outside of the ones provided by the app.
+- As a user, I want to search for tasks so that I can quickly find a specific task (includes title and description).

 #### User Experience Improvements
 - As a user, I want to customise the app theme so that I can adjust it to my personal preference.